amgarton47/CS62data-structures/Git_Lab/project/README.md

 ### Step 5 - Merge the (now conflicted) branches back into *master*

-This is (at minimum) a two step process:
+This is (at a minimum) a two step process:

 1. update personal branch to be based on the latest updates in *master* (which has been updated since this branch was created).